fredrikopenpayments/docs/docs/getconsent.md

 title: Get Consent
 sidebar_label: Get Consent
 ---
-Once you have a consent you can use the id for that consent to get information about the consent.
+This endpoint is used to get information about the consent by entering the consent ID.

 ```javascript
 curl -X GET
     [API_HOST]/psd2/consent/v1/consents/[CONSENT_ID]